 On top of this, there’s a way to A/B test different message variations, with a given coverage for every variation.
 However, our audience isn’t big enough for us to get solid and reliable numbers in such tests.

 All this data can be used to create a whole lot of campaigns.

-This way, we can motivate users individually to write stories and get comments – as you can imagine, this is very important for StoryTold.
+This way, we can increase user engagement individually to write stories and get comments – as you can imagine, this is very important for StoryTold.
 At the other end, parents understand the importance of such communication and receive every push notification with gratitude.
 In a crazy world like ours, it’s too easy to slip from important conversations to mass-liking kitten videos on Instagram.

 Since Outbound is so cool, it allows us to work both with the developer and with the production mode of your product at the same time.
 When creating newsletters, you can test them using the developer mode of the product first.
 If the campaign works as expected, you can launch the campaign in production mode with a single click.

 Further on, you can debug all the processes connected to the dispatch and see the logs of all the events that are part of it – from the event that caused the dispatch, up until the dispatch itself!

 If sending emails through Outbound turned out to be a piece of cake, push notifications just wouldn’t go out directly through the Firebase Cloud Messaging token.
 We had to make a back-end webhook for push notifications and send them through our app’s existing dispatch system.